 Health Professions Education

-- Reducing the "Risks of Fentanyl in the U.S." – This video was was created in collaboration with staff from the University of Pennsylvania Center for Addiction Medicine and Policy in response to the more than 80 thousand opioid overdose deaths that occurred in 2020 largely driven by the illegally produced fentanyl that contaminates illegally produced opioids and benzodiazepines, as well as cocaine and synthetic cannabinoids.
+This video was created in collaboration with staff from the University of Pennsylvania Center for Addiction Medicine and Policy in response to the more than 80 thousand opioid overdose deaths that occurred in 2020 largely driven by the illegally produced fentanyl that contaminates illegally produced opioids and benzodiazepines, as well as cocaine and synthetic cannabinoids.
 It also stresses that everyone can be a first responder by carrying naloxone.
-An infographic is also available.
+An infographic, is also available.